-Historical perspective on the development of social welfare institutions, programs, and policies.
-Students study methods of current policy analysis and evaluation of social problems.
+Explore a historical perspective on the development of social welfare institutions, programs, and policies.
+Study current methods of policy analysis, evaluation of social problems, and advocacy for policy change.
 Three lecture hours a week for one semester.
+Offered on the letter-grade basis only.
 Prerequisite: Graduate standing in social work, or graduate standing and consent of instructor or the graduate adviser.